edbecnel/RotoRouterPhaser/README.md

 - **Dual-use awareness:** **RT** now mirrors **RS/RE** behavior for placement _and_ rotation.
 - **Save/Load:** AI flags, per-turn memory, and counters survive snapshot load.

+### AI Phase-2 / Placement Updates (Oct 12 2025)

+- **Placement legality tightened:** AI can no longer place tracks that only touch opponent tiles without connecting to them.
+A placement must connect to at least one friendly track, or to a joined network where both sides are connected.
+- **Adjacency refinement:** human players may always place adjacent to their own network (even without connecting); opponents can only place adjacent to yours once their network has become connected to it.
+- **Forced-placement state:** if you Undo during a forced turn, the state persists; **Bottom** and **End Turn** stay disabled until the forced card is placed or waived.
+- **AI stall recovery:** now performs at most one die-rotation per stall cycle instead of every turn.
+- **AI card economy:** saves RS/RE/RT/RC for endgame, Bottoms weak cards only when not forced.
+- **Tooltip added:** End Turn shows a short hint when disabled due to forced placement.

 ### Bug fixes

 - Fixed undefined refs (`firstPlace`, `firstPlacementRelax`, `oppId`, `oppCorners`, `best`) that could halt turns.